k-sauvee/chutney/docs/docs/documentation/functions/math.md

 ## abs

-!!! note "Integer abs(Integer a)"
+!!! note "Number abs(Number a)"

-    Returns the absolute value of a given integer.
+    Returns the absolute value of a given number.
     ex.
-Integer -2 to 2.
+Number -2 to 2.

     See [Math.abs()](https://docs.oracle.com/javase/8/docs/api/java/lang/Math.html#abs-int-){:target="_blank"} for further details

     **Parameters** :

-    * `Integer a` : The integer you want to get an absolute value
+    * `Number a` : The integer you want to get an absolute value
         * ex. -2

     **Returns** :

-    * An absolute value of a given integer.
+    * An absolute value of a given number.

     **Examples** :